manu-vaillant-afk/documentation/content/developer/howtos/upgrade_custom_db.rst

   - Reports
   - Server actions and automated actions
   - Changes in the standard workflows

+..
+For further information about testing a database, you can check this page:
+.. :ref:`Testing the new version of the database <upgrade/test_your_db>`.
+..
+This can also be applied to your custom modules on an empty database

 We also encourage to write automated tests to save time during the testing iterations, increase the coverage of the tests, and ensure that the changes and fixes introduced do not break the